Person decorating their room

 • Hot plates, pressure cookers, grills, air fryers, or other open flame or heating coil devices

-• Portable washers and dryers
+• Portable dishwashers and washing machines

 • Self-propelled vehicles including skateboards, hoverboards, scooters, electric bikes and similar devices (self-propelled refers to a vehicle capable of being powered by its own motor.
 Devices used for mobility by a resident or guest with a disability are permitted.)